Cage & Habitat

 Light & Heat

 Your chameleon will need a source of UVB lighting.
-Fluorescent UVB bulbs that extend the length of the cage work well and ensure that your pet gets enough exposure.
+Fluorescent UVB bulbs work well and ensure that your pet gets enough exposure.
 You want to make sure the lights are located where your pet can’t get too close and possibly burned.

 A source of heat may also be needed to maintain the cage temperature.
 Basking bulbs and heat emitting bulbs are a good way to provide additional heat.
 They also focus most of the heat in one area creating temperature gradients in the cage which help the chameleon regulate heat by moving around.